bioc/Lheuristic/README.md

-# Lheuristic
+The Lheuristic package identifies scatterpots that
-New version of the Lheuristic package that uses `MultiAssayExperiment` class to manage expression and methylation data
+    follow and L-shaped, negative distribution.
+It can be used to identify genes regulated by methylation by integration of an expression and a methylation array.
+The package uses two different methods to detect expression and methyaltion L- shapped scatterplots.
+The parameters can be changed to detect other scatterplot patterns.